Slider0007/test-release/docs/Configuration/Parameter/MQTT/HAMeterType.md

 !!!
 Note
-    For `Watermeter` you need to have Homeassistant 2022.11 or newer!
+    Using `Watermeter` Home Assistant 2022.11 or newer is mandatory!

 !!!
 Note